library(ISLR) #for the dataset

 #Full model

-full_model <- lm(mpg~as.factor(horsepower), data = auto_data)
+<- lm(mpg~as.factor(horsepower), data = auto_data) full_model

 # F test for lack of fit